-Advokate is a family-run business founded in October 2010 by Kate Austin-Avon, a mixed-media artist and art activist working and living in Glens Falls, New York.
-Our client list includes the City of Glens Falls, the Town of Lake George, the Glens Falls Economic Development Group, the Glens Falls Collaborative, the Arts District of Glens Falls The Chronicle Newspaper, The Marcella Sembrich Opera Museum, Glens Falls Hospital’s Creating Healthy Places to Live, Work and Play program, Rock Hill Bakehouse Cafe, Adirondack Audio and Video, and more than one hundred others.
-Our offices are located at 16c Exchange Street in Downtown Glens Falls, New York.
+Our client list includes the City of Glens Falls, the Town of Lake George, the Glens Falls Economic Development Group, the Glens Falls Collaborative, the Arts District of Glens Falls, The Chronicle Newspaper, Greater Glens Falls Transit, The Marcella Sembrich Opera Museum, Adirondack Audio and Video, O’Brien Insurance, CWI, Adirondack Balloon Festival, Bell House Inn, Glens Falls Symphony, Charles R. Wood Theater, and hundreds of others.

 Cory is Kate’s wonderful husband.
 With his Master’s Degree in Elementary Education and his Bachelor’s Degree in Hospitality Management, he can learn just about anything!